Dr. William C. Wile

 Source: Danbury Evening Post Obituary 1913

-Born in Pleasant Valley, Duchess County, New York, on January 23, 1847 to the Reverend Benjamin Franklin Wile and his wife Betty Bulkeley Wile.
-Reverend Wile was the pastor of the Presbyterian church in Pleasant Valley for thirty nine years.
-The family, an old Dutch one came originally from Amsterdam, Dr. Wile’s mother is of the English descent.
+Born in Pleasant Valley, Duchess County, New York, on January 23, 1847, to the Reverend Benjamin Franklin Wile and his wife Betty Bulkeley Wile.
+Reverend Wile was the pastor of the Presbyterian Church in Pleasant Valley for thirty-nine years.
+The family, an old Dutch one, came originally from Amsterdam, Dr. Wile’s mother is of English descent.